Quantum Gravity Constraints on Fine Structure Constant from GUP in Braneworlds: Fine structure constant from GUP in Higher-dimensional space

-For high values of the principal quantum number, we have observed the weakening of the bounds found in our analysis.
+Recent developments in the field of spectroscopy have provided motivation for exploring the potential of precise measurements of optical transitions between Rydberg states as an effective means of testing QED theory and obtaining a more accurate value for the Rydberg constant \citep{JENTSCHURA2008}.
+In this context, some works address the possibility of measuring deviations to the inverse square law, being able to detect traces of extra dimensions, or even discussing new Physics using the spectroscopy of Rydberg states \citep{lemos3,LEMOS2021,JONES2020}.
+Somewhat, these studies aiming circumvent the proton radius puzzle \citep{POHL2013}.
+Here, the high principal quantum number $n$ ensure that we considered the Rydberg states.
+Notice that, for high values of the principal quantum number, one observed the weakening of the constraints obtained in our analysis.
 This result may be associated with the fact that the lepton orbiting a Rydberg atom will be far away from the atomic nucleus.
 In this case, the lepton would feel the field produced by the atomic nucleus more weakly, inducing a smaller correction on the fine structure constant.

-Although we have obtained bounds from electronic hydrogen-like atoms data, we must emphasize that experiments involving muonic atoms have received attention recently \citep{EIDES2001,POHL2013,KRAUTH2016,ANTOGNINI2021}.
+Although we have obtained bounds from electronic hydrogen-like atoms data, we must emphasize that experiments involving muonic atoms have received growing attention recently \citep{EIDES2001,POHL2013,KRAUTH2016,ANTOGNINI2021}.
 This is partly due to the possibility of looking at extremely small regions of the order of the proton radius, allowing the study of the atomic structure \citep{POHL2013}.
 In addition, such physical systems would act as tests for Quantum Electrodynamics (QED) since atomic physics can be applied to measure the fundamental properties of elementary particles.
-At last, the muonic systems can still allow us to seek physics beyond the Standard Model \citep{POHL2013}.
+At last, the muonic systems can still allow us to seek physics beyond the SM \citep{POHL2013}.
 Briefly stated, a muonic atom can be described as an atom whose lepton, usually an electron, that orbits the atomic nucleus has been replaced by a muon, which possesses an electric charge identical to the electron \citep{EIDES2001}.

 In this case, if we admit that measurements of the fine structure constant might be extracted from experiments using muonic atoms, we expect more stringent bounds than early obtained since $m_{\mu}/m_{e}\simeq206$ and $a_{0}/a_{0\mu}\simeq185$, where $a_{0\mu}$ is the Bohr radius of the muonic hydrogen-like atom.
 Thus, as previously discussed, we might find prospective constraints by assuming that the fine structure constant has been extracted from measurements into a muonic atom with the same uncertainty that to electronic atom \citep{MOREL2020}.
 This analysis yields Figure \ref{fig3}.